intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Discussion

-The open discussion featured feedback from implementers, highlighting how divergence in vendor implementations creates complexity and necessitates workarounds.
+The open discussion featured feedback from implementers, highlighting the difficulty in moving to YANG and mapping to vendor implementations and how divergence in the implementations creates complexity and necessitates workarounds.
+It is necessary to support standard models alongside native vendor models, which adds complexity and leads to confusion.
 Challenges were noted in mapping standard models to internal device models and legacy devices.
-The conversation also emphasized the importance of developing open-source reference implementations, compliance testing, and interoperability solutions.
+The conversation also emphasized the importance of developing open-source reference implementations, compliance and interoperability testing for vendors, and better quality of vendor implementation and documentation.
+The implementation and support of multiple models (IETF, OpenConfig, and native) is an unavoidable reality in network management.
+Additionally, since the services offered by operators vary significantly, reaching a consensus on a common service model within the IETF can be a challenging task.

 ## Session III: Future (possible solutions, recommendations and next steps)